odsum/TinyChatBot/README.md

 - Chat Mods
 	- Chat moderations can !kick and !ban, other mod cmds

-- Dual Bot System, basic zero-configuration approach
-	- If more than one bot, the functionality for media is given to the not Master bot

-	B_BOT_MASTER = True  # if defined, this bot will not do the media functions if there is another bot online.

 - Things to do
 	- Chat log analytics